-- Union-Find Disjoint Sets is a data structure for storing a set of disjoint sets where it is very efficient ( $\sim O(\imath)$ ) to find which set an element belongs to and to merge two sets. - The disjoint sets are represented by a forest of trees, where the root of a tree is the representative element for that set. - To improve the performance use the union-by-rank and pathcompression heuristics. - Example usage: Finding connected components in an undirected graph or Kruskal's algorithm for finding a Minimum Spanning Tree. - In Lab 1.5 you will implement this data structure - In Exercise 1 (Almost Union-Find you will implement an extended version of the data structure which also supports delete and move)
+- Union-Find Disjoint Sets is a data structure for storing a set of disjoint sets where it is very efficient (~O(1)) to find which set an element belongs to and to merge two sets. - The disjoint sets are represented by a forest of trees, where the root of a tree is the representative element for that set. - To improve the performance use the union-by-rank and pathcompression heuristics. - Example usage: Finding connected components in an undirected graph or Kruskal's algorithm for finding a Minimum Spanning Tree. - In Lab 1.5 you will implement this data structure - In Almost Union-Find (Session 1) you implemented an extended version of the data structure which also supports delete and move.